avillasenorh/Programming_Notes/docs/unix/admin.md

 ## SSH keys

-First make sure that SSH is installed:
+First make sure that SSH is installed (it may not be installed by default with the Desktop version the Linux distribution):

     $ sudo apt-get install openssh-server